Lakshan-Madushanka/contact-us/README.md

 1).
 User make a inquery using contact-us page. </br>
 2).
 Successfully uploaded inquery is saved in db and  forwaded to admins using mail settings. </br>
 3).
 Admin make a reply. </br>
 4).
-Successfully uploaded rely is saved in db and forwared to the user and admins.
+Successfully uploaded reply is saved in db and forwared to the user and admins.

 ## Screen shots
 ![screen1](https://user-images.githubusercontent.com/47297673/135661945-00c7508a-bea4-45c7-a35a-0cd4559ae9f6.PNG)